Request a Proclamation for Colorectal Cancer Awareness Month

 Make your state part of Colorectal Cancer Awareness Month this March by asking your governor to issue a state proclamation or letter of support!

 Each year advocates from across the United States engage policymakers in their state about the importance of colorectal cancer awareness.
-In 2022 39 states, the District of Columbia and Puerto Rico recognized March as Colorectal Cancer Awareness Month!
-Join us and turn your state blue with a proclamation in 2023!
+In 2023 43 states, Puerto Rico, and the District of Columbia recognized March as Colorectal Cancer Awareness Month!

 Gather Materials for Your Request